 3 Food and beverages supply.
 98% of the franchisors will supply you their own products.
 And if we are talking about fast food, we are talking 100% their own supplies – mostly frozen.
 They make a vast profit out of this.
 If you are dealing with a casual dining brand there is a certain flexibility with regards to supply.
 Initially we used to get supplied by a central warehouse in Madrid, but with the recession they went bankrupt and we got our freedom as where to get supplied provided the official recipe book was followed meticulously.
 In this particular case, the head company made some money via small commissions or rappel yearly fees, but nothing much, and the fact you purchased as a group gave you better prices.
 From day one we worked very closely with the franchisor, and we built a solid relationship based on mutual trust and honesty, later becoming a great friendship.
 This is not so usual, and it has lasted until today.

 4 Royalty fees.
 Voilà le bonbon.
 This is where most make their cut.
 Regardless of whether you make a profit or a loss the franchisor will get his royalty fees, levied on weekly or monthly sales.
 We paid 5%.
 In some cases, it can go as high as 10%.
 The average is between 4% and 6%.
 Is this negotiable?
 Not really.
 In our case we negotiated an agreement with the president of the franchise company: If our restaurant was not making a profit it would not pay any royalty fees.
-It was a verbal agreement between the president, their managing director, our lawyer and I. The president left the company to start his own brand.
+It was a verbal agreement between the president, their managing director, our business attorney and I. The president left the company to start his own brand.
 And our restaurant started making a loss.
 They honoured the agreement.
 Very unusual in today’s world.

 5 Advertising and marketing.
 Most franchisors will demand a small percentage for marketing and advertising.
 This could be a few percentage points.
 Not really negotiable.